 The 2019-2020 legislative session wrapped up about a week ago.
 In today’s webcast, Game and Fish Director Terry Steinwand talks about some of the outdoor related legislation from this session.

-Find out how this year's mid-winter waterfowl survey went in this week's webcast.
+Find out how water levels and boating access are shaping up for this year's open water season in this week's webcast.